Overview

 • Age.
 Growing older increases the risk of damaged and narrowed arteries and a weakened or thickened heart muscle.

 • Family history.
-A family history of heart disease increases the risk of coronary artery disease, especially if a parent developed it at an early age (before age 55 for a male relative, such as your brother or father, and 65 for a female relative, such as your mother or sister).
+A family history of heart disease increases the risk of coronary artery disease, especially if a parent developed it at an early age.
+That means before age 55 for a male relative, such as a brother or your father, and 65 for a female relative, such as your mother or a sister.

 • Smoking.
 If you smoke, quit.
 Substances in tobacco smoke damage the arteries.
-Heart attacks are more common in smokers than in nonsmokers.
-If you need help quitting, talk to your health care provider about strategies that can help.
+Heart attacks are more common in people who smoke than in people who don't smoke.
+Talk with a healthcare professional if you need help quitting.

 • Unhealthy diet.
 Diets high in fat, salt, sugar and cholesterol have been linked to heart disease.

 • High blood pressure.
-Uncontrolled high blood pressure can cause the arteries to become hard and thick.
-These changes interrupt blood flow to the heart and body.
+High blood pressure that's not controlled can cause the arteries to become hard and thick.
+These changes alter blood flow to the heart and body.

 • High cholesterol.
 Having high cholesterol increases the risk of atherosclerosis.
-Atherosclerosis has been linked to heart attacks and strokes.
+Atherosclerosis has been linked to heart attack and stroke.

 • Diabetes.
 Diabetes increases the risk of heart disease.
 Obesity and high blood pressure increase the risk of diabetes and heart disease.